mark-watson/LM_Studio_BOOK/manuscript/apimcp.md

 ### Defining the Goal: Implementing Three Example Agent Resources

 The project goal is to design and build a Local File System Agent.
 This is an ideal first project as it is both useful and intuitive.
-In the next Python example we limit file system operaions to fetching the names of files in a local directory but you are free to extend this example to match your specific use cases.
+In the next Python example we limit file system operations to fetching the names of files in a local directory but you are free to extend this example to match your specific use cases.
 It directly demonstrates the value of MCP for local AI by enabling an LLM to interact with the user's own files, a common and highly useful task.

 The agent will be equipped with three fundamental capabilities, which will be exposed as MCP tools: